-- " Students would move in the same group throughout the day (See Group Rotation Example Below). - " Students would have seven classes. - " A single grade level at both the MS and HS building level would be brought in in order to maintain social distancing recommendations. - " Grade levels would be brought in for one day a week.
+- " Students would move in the same group throughout the day (See Group Rotation Example Below) and carry backpacks (no lockers). - " Students would have seven classes. - " Classes will focus on project-based learning

-- " Grade levels would be seen once every week, except for 6th grade which would be twice a week. - " Group size: No larger than 10 in a room. - " Elective classes will meet face-to-face with similar group size.(Note: Teachers for elective classes that have multiple grade levels would meet with students on that grade level day, but would not have six of seven class periods filled each day.) - " Lunch will be in classrooms or in an outside space. - " Focus of Learning would be on teaching the essentials, project-based learning, and using "flipped" classroom instruction. - " During non-student days, teachers would use their classrooms to set-up meetings, check-ins, and build resources for students. - " During days that students are not in the building, students will be expected to participate in virtual learning activities.
+- " A single grade level at both the MS and HS building level would be brought in in order to maintain social distancing recommendations. - " Grade levels would be brought in for one day a week. - " Grade levels would be seen once every week, except for 6th grade which would be twice a week. - " Group size: No larger than 10 in a room. - " Elective classes will meet face-to-face with similar group size.(Note: Teachers for elective classes that have multiple grade levels would meet with students on that grade level day, but would not have six of seven class periods filled each day.) - " Lunch will be in the cafeteria or outside, both with social distancing. - " Focus of Learning would be on teaching the essentials, project-based learning, and using "flipped" classroom instruction. - " During non-student days, teachers would use their classrooms to set-up meetings, check-ins, and build resources for students. - " During days that students are not in the building, students will be expected to participate in virtual learning activities. - " No students are in the building on Wednesdays and instead will participate in virtual learning. - " General Student Expectations - Students respond to emails within 24 hr. - Students accountable for being on virtual zoom meetings.
+Attendance will be taken during these sessions. - Academic Honesty